shinefield/mangoszerodocumentation/database/world/gameobject.rst

 .. note::

-    using a negative spawn time will lead to the object being despawned until spawned by a script.
+    Using a negative spawn time will lead to the object being despawned until spawned by a script.
 It will then *despawn* after the time specified here.